Lesson 4: Calculations in Chemistry

 Learning how to appropriately handle numerical information will take some time.
 It begins with the acceptance that there are three traits to all numerical quantities – amount, unit*, and precision level.
 Don’t let difficulty in learning this third trait – precision level - interfere with other concepts you need to learn in Chemistry class.
 Be patient with significant digits and precision.
 Give this lesson some time because it will take some time to

 grow on you.
 Treat this lesson as important and do your due diligence to learn it as you continue through the course.
 But don’t hyper-fixate upon it at every turn or get frustrated with Chemistry when it is difficult.
-It’s a small, small part of Chemistry so don’t treat it as if were the
+It’s a small, small part of Chemistry so don’t treat it as if it were the

 be all and end all.
 And always use logic since the lesson is based in logic.

-Check Your Understanding
+Check Your Understanding of Significant Digits and Rounding

-Use the following questions to assess your understanding.
+Use the following questions to practice your skill at managing numbers that result from calculations.
 Tap the Check Answer buttons when ready.

 1. A student lab group is attempting to determine the volume of the room.
 They measure length, width, and height and calculate the volume.
 Their work is shown below.